-The log next contains a description of the initial values of variables.
-Apart from the variables that we defined ourselves, there is a rather strange one, named ONE and indeed containing 1.
-Searching the source code reveals that this variable is in fact declared static as it should be.
-Frama-C can display the value of static variables (something that is annoying to do when using a C compiler for testing).
-Frama-C may rename static variables in order to distinguish them from another variable with the same name.
-The GUI displays the original source code alongside the transformed one.
+If we focus on the initial values of variables, we notice that, apart from the variables defined in the source code, there is a rather strange variable named Skein\Swap64\ONE and containing 1.
+Searching the source code reveals that this variable is in fact variable ONE, declared static inside function Skein\Swap64.
+Frama-C can display the value of static variables, something that is annoying to do when using a C compiler for testing.
+The GUI displays the original source code alongside the transformed one, and allows navigating between uses of a variable and its declaration.